tinue/apa102-pi/README.md

 - 2.1.1 (2019-03-15): Enable Chip Select (thanks @grandinquisitor); Simplify installation (thanks @nielstron)
 - 2.2.0 (2019-03-16): First version that is available on PyPi (pip 3 install); Renamed package for compliancy with PEP 8.
 - 2.2.1 (2019-09-20): Nothing new, just a re-test of the library with Raspbian Buster
 - 2.3.0 (2019-11-24): Untested fix for SK9822 type LEDs; Fix name space; Update readme.
 Note: The namespace fix breaks compatibility with the previous version, hence the minor upgrade in the version number.
-- 2.4.0 (2020-05-28): SPI: Switch from the deprecated Adafruit_GPIO to the Adafruit CircuitPython libraries;
-                      Re-test with Raspberry Pi OS 2020-05-27.
+- 2.4.0 (2020-05-28): SPI: Switch from the deprecated Adafruit_GPIO to the Adafruit CircuitPython libraries; Re-test with Raspberry Pi OS 2020-05-27.
 - 2.4.1 (2020-12-04): Remove global brightness parameter from the constructor; Re-test with Raspberry Pi OS 2020-12-02 (kernel 5.4) and latest Adafruit libraries.
 Fix default global brightness: The "conservative" value of 31 was actually 100%, because this is a 5 bit value.
 Also changing the branch names in Github to reflect current standards.
-- 2.4.2 (tbd):        Add methods get_pixel and get_pixel_rgb, thanks @KAN-PC046.
+- 2.4.2 (2021-12-23): Add methods get_pixel and get_pixel_rgb, support to use all hardware SPI buses on RPI 4 (by explicit choice between hardware spi and bitbanging), thanks @KAN-PC046!
+Test with Raspberry Pi OS bullseye and Python 3.9.
+Add instructions on using a virtual env.